-The Museo Diego Rivera Anahuacalli Museum in Mexico City was designed by artist Diego Rivera to house his massive collection of pre-Hispanic art.
+The Museo Diego Rivera Anahuacalli Museum in Mexico City was designed by Mexican artist Diego Rivera to house his massive collection of pre-Hispanic art.
 The name Anahuacalli means "house surrounded by water" in Nahuatl, the language of the Aztecs.
 On a visit to this museum, you can gain some insight into a different aspect of Rivera apart from his muralism work: you can see his interest in pre-Hispanic art and culture, and architecture.

 Design and Symbolism

 He envisioned this as a sort of community center, which he called "Ciudad de las Artes" (City of Arts) a space where architecture, music, theater, dance, and crafts could coexist, with a large plaza in front of the building which serves as a space for concerts and theatrical and dance performances.
-The building itself contains a large light-filled space was originally intended to function as Diego Rivera's studio.
-In this space, the plans for Rivera's mural "Man at the Crossroads" are displayed.
+The building itself contains a large light-filled space which was originally intended to function as Diego Rivera's studio.
+In this space, the plans for Rivera's mural "Man at the Crossroads" are now displayed.
 The mural was originally supposed to be at the Rockefeller Center in New York City but was destroyed because of an argument between Rivera and Nelson Rockefeller about including a portrait of Lenin in the mural.

-The construction was not finished by the time of Rivera's death in 1957 and was completed in 1964 under the supervision of O'Gorman and Rivera's daughter Ruth, and made into a museum.
-The Anahuacalli museum along with the Museo Frida Kahlo, also known as the Blue House, are both held in a trust that is managed by Banco de Mexico.
+The construction of Anahuacalli was still incomplete at the time of Rivera's death in 1957 and was finished in 1964 under the supervision of O'Gorman and Rivera's daughter Ruth, and made into a museum.
+The Anahuacalli museum, along with the Museo Frida Kahlo, which is also known as the Blue House, are both held in a trust that is managed by Banco de Mexico.

-Diego Rivera's wish was that both his and his wife's ashes be interred here, but upon his death, he was buried in the Rotonda de las Personas Ilustres in the Dolores Civil Cemetery, and Frida's ashes have remained at La Casa Azul.
+Diego Rivera's wish was that both his and Frida Kahlo's ashes be interred here, but upon his death, he was buried in the Rotonda de las Personas Ilustres in the Dolores Civil Cemetery, and Frida's ashes have remained at La Casa Azul.

 The Anahuacalli museum is located in San Pablo Tepetlapa, which is in the Coyoacan borough in the southern part of the city, but not particularly close to the historic center of Coyoacan or the Frida Kahlo museum.